ValdemarGr/blog/site/blog/2023-11-20-simplifying-functional-crud-route.md

       case Some(_) => G.unit
     }
     getToken <- liftK(repo.getOrganizationAccessToken(organizationId).memoize)
-    // notice we run in parallel to use our accumulating parallel instance res <- Hxl.runSequential(inputs.parTraverse(iu => run(iu, getToken)).hxl)
+    // notice we run in parallel (parTraverse) to use our accumulating parallel instance res <- Hxl.runSequential(inputs.parTraverse(iu => run(iu, getToken)).hxl)
   } yield res
 }
 ```
-Yeah, that's a lot shorter.
+The code is now a lot shorter and we can use closures (flatMap) to express our program.
 We solved issue 1 and 5 with `Hxl`.

 ### Erasing `EitherT`